Burger Consulting Project: Heavy/Highway Contractor

 The other challenge for this company was their lack of a network.
 Everyone operated on stand-alone PCs while the accounting department worked from a System 36 and dumb terminals.

-While this was being performed, BCG also helped the company evaluate local network service providers.
+While this was being performed, Burger Consulting Group also helped the company evaluate local network service providers.
 Locating the network provider was a relatively easy matter; and after several design revisions, a comprehensive network, workstation, training, and support contract was signed.

 The company now has an office-wide LAN with Pentium workstations, which also have access to the integrated accounting system.
 The accounting system they selected handles their Canadian payroll, GST and PST, and integrates with their scale ticketing software.
 The office is far more efficient in its operations, and information is far more accessible.